 Of course the more personal the worry, the harder it is to manage.
-Be encouraged to strive to manage your worry – it will be worth it.
-Start with small things to practice on and eventually you will be able to tackle managing the big worries in your life.
+Be encouraged to strive to control your worry – it will be worth it.
+Start with small things to practice on and eventually you will be able to tackle managing the significant concerns in your life.
 These five tips to embrace and manage our worry take some practice; so do not give up.

 Please share below in the comments any tips you use to manage your worrisome thoughts.
 Together we can learn from each other.
 If you would like prayer for a worry you have, please add that to the comments.
 I would find it an honor to be praying for you this week.